-The famous meeting on a Dartford railway station platform and an ensuing conversation regarding blues records (Oct 17, 1961) brought the future songwriting partnership together in search of better music.
+The famous 17 October 1961 meeting on a Dartford railway station platform and an ensuing conversation regarding blues records brought the future songwriting partnership together in search of better music.

-Having formed a band “Little Boy Blue and The Blue Boys” with Dick Taylor (later of the Pretty Things) and Alan Etherington, Jagger & Richards travelled 20 miles to Ealing in Etherington’s father’s, Riley Pathfinder car, parking it in Madeley Road, strolling past the Broadway station and then descending, 20 urine stinking steps……nothing changes.
+Having formed a band Little Boy Blue and The Blue Boys with Dick Taylor (later of the Pretty Things) and Alan Etherington, Jagger & Richards travelled 20 miles to Ealing in Etherington’s father’s Riley Pathfinder car, parking it in Madeley Road, strolling past Ealing Broadway station and then descending, 20 urine stinking steps…nothing changes.

-Sometime during the evening of the 7th April, Jones was presented to the Ealing Club crowd by Alexis Korner.
-With his Hofner Committee guitar, Jones as “Elmo Lewis” showed off his “slide guitar” skills with the song “Dust My Broom” by Elmore James.
+Sometime during the evening of 7 April, Jones was presented to the Ealing Club crowd by Alexis Korner.
+With his Hofner Committee guitar, Jones as “Elmo Lewis” showed off his slide guitar skills with the Elmore James song Dust My Broom.

 His stage presence and ability impressed both Richards and Jagger as it had done Alexis Korner.